Stavvos/Robot/README.md

  The robot is a simple 3-wheeled car.
 Two of the wheels are powered by dc motors.
 The third wheel acts as a support and steering wheel.

+ The two DC motors are controlled by the GPIO pins of the raspberry pi, a L298N chip, and  wireless computer keyboard.
+ The two DC motors are powered by a battery pack.

 This program needs to be run from the terminal in order for it to work.
 Using the commands 'dir', 'cd' and 'python' will help acheive this.